BICENTENNIAL TRIBUTE

 B: She is not the first insane female to have crossed my path since my return! oh, for Greece and my less marriageable loves! (is near to tears)

-H: 'Tis the loin-inflaming poesy my lord - many a widow, whose once-esteemed husbands lie rotting in their tombs, believe themselves trans-substantially to be your inspiration - (coughs) - to buisness - erm, the lady has a charming chapel, by the sea, booked - with sons Plantagenet, Lucius and Byron Carey attending - she wants you in your Arnaout garments - but leave off the mustachios - flowers, organist - her mother will arrange
+H: 'Tis the loin-inflaming poesy my lord - many a widow, whose once-esteemed husbands lie rotting in their tombs, believe themselves trans-substantially to be your inspiration - (coughs) - to business - erm, the lady has a charming chapel, by the sea, booked - with sons Plantagenet, Lucius and Byron Carey attending - she wants you in your Arnaout garments - but leave off the mustachios - flowers, organist - her mother will arrange

-B: Write - write to her demanding my letters back - you shall find no allusions to affection or endearment ever existed between us - I thought only of the support of her children - (raging) damned if I don't summons her for my £500!
+B: Write - write to her demanding my letters back - you shall find no allusions to affection or endearment ever existed between us - I thought only of the support of her children - (raging) - damned if I don't summons her for my £500!

 H: She won't be so easily dissuaded - why, she is making her way here this very evening with contracts, settlements etc.